Brachytherapy for Breast Cancer

 - Fracture of the ribs, which is rare.

-Who might brachytherapy be a treatment option for?
+Is brachytherapy a treatment option for me?

-- Have a lumpectomy.
+- Have had a lumpectomy.

-Advantages and Disadvantages of Brachytherapy
+Advantages and Disadvantages of Brachytherapy Over External Radiation

 - It limits the amount of radiation to surrounding normal tissue and structures including the heart and lungs.